 · Federal Direct Unsubsidized Stafford Loan: You are not required to demonstrate financial need to receive this loan.
 Interest accrues (accumulates) from the time it is first paid out.
 Recipients must be enrolled at least half-time (4 credit hours).
 If this is your first Direct Loan, you may electronically complete Your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.

 · Federal Direct Graduate Plus Loan: This loan requires an application that may be completed at https://studentloans.gov/myDirectLoan/index.action.
 You are not required to demonstrate financial need to receive this loan but must pass a credit check.
 Interest begins to accrue (accumulate) with the first loan disbursement.
 Recipients must be enrolled at least half-time (4 credit hours).
 If this is your first Graduate Plus Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.

 - To be eligible for student loans you must be registered for at least 4 credit hours per semester or term.
 A semester consists of three consecutive five week classes.
 Fall semester includes classes that begin in August, September and October.
 Spring semester includes classes that begin in January, February and April.
 The summer term is made up of two five week classes.

 - Stafford Loans and Graduate PLUS Loans will be adjusted for changes in enrollment.
 If your enrollment changes after your financial aid has disbursed, your awards will be reviewed and you may be required to return funds to the university.
-Contact Kathryn Smith in the Office of Financial Aid and Student Accounts if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.
+Contact Michelle Short in the Office of Financial Aid and Student Accounts if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.